 A Few Last Words…

 I actually found that after several weeks of riding my fixie, I was a better all around bike handler.
-Because it doesn’t let you coast, it teaches you to pedal all the time, and to become more efficient at pedaling.
-It also helps you learn to be more comfortable with your bike in any situation and how to initiate and control skidding — skills many other riders never even thing of learning.
+Because it doesn’t let you coast, it teaches you to pedal all the time and to become more efficient at pedaling.
+It also helps you learn to be more comfortable with your bike in any situation and how to initiate and control skidding — skills many other riders never even think of learning.

 Don’t overthink your purchase.
 Just find a fixed gear bike you like and go with it.
 And then ride every chance you get.

-Remember, fixed gear bikes are about style.
 Get out and have fun with yours.